DDT-IDE/DDT/documentation/UserGuide.md

 GDB debugger integration is achieved by using the CDT plugins.
 To configure global debugger options, go the 'C/C++'/'Debug'/'GDB' preference page.

-### Built-in Build:
-*Note* In the near future all project configuration (including building) will be setup by means of the [Dub tool](http://code.dlang.org/about).

-There is some support for integrated builder functionality, namely, the IDE can automatically manage some of the build settings according to the IDE's D project configuration.
-The build settings can be accessed on the "D Compile Options" project properties page.
-Here's how it works: DDT will create a build.rf file in the project root folder and then invoke a builder according to the "Build Command:" entry.
-You can, and should, specify arguments to the build command in the entry, such as the response file "build.rf".

-The contents of the build.rf file will be the same as the "Managed Response File" configuration entry, except that some special tokens will be replaced by the IDE.
-With this functionality it should be possible to use any builder, such as [rebuild](http://www.dsource.org/projects/dsss/wiki/Rebuild), [bud](http://www.dsource.org/projects/build/), or even DMD itself, which is the default (but not recommend for large projects though).
-The available replace tokens are:
- * $DEEBUILDER.OUTPUTPATH - Project relative output path
- * $DEEBUILDER.OUTPUTEXE - Project relative output executable path
- * $DEEBUILDER.SRCLIBS.-I - Absolute path of all source libs, each prefixed by "-I" and separated by newlines
- * $DEEBUILDER.SRCFOLDERS.-I - Project relative  path of all source folder, each prefixed by "-I" and separated by newlines
- * $DEEBUILDER.SRCMODULES - All source modules (.d files) found in the project's source folders, separated by newlines

-There is also a substitution token performed for the builder command line ('Build Command:' option) :
- * $DEEBUILDER.COMPILEREXEPATH - Full path to the compiler executable, as defined in the project's configured interpreter.
- * $DEEBUILDER.COMPILERPATH - Full path to the directory containing the compiler executable (same as $DEEBUILDER.COMPILEREXEPATH, but without the last segment).

-When run, the builder will print its output on the Eclipse console.
-If by any reason you have problems with the builder, it can be disabled on the Builders page of the project properties.